xdmushui/partner-center-sdk/develop/partner-center-authentication.md

     };

     /**
-     * The following steps have to performed once in per customer tenant if your application is
+     * The following steps have to be performed once per customer tenant if your application is
-     * control panel vendor application and requires customer tenant Azure AD Graph access.
+     * a control panel vendor application and requires customer tenant Azure AD Graph access.
      **/

     // delete the previous grant into customer tenant